Donald Trump faces further charges in Mar-a-Lago documents inquiry

 According to the new court documents, Mr Nauta and Mr de Oliveira conspired to delete footage from security cameras after the Department of Justice issued a subpoena asking for surveillance footage of the basement where it said confidential documents were held.

-In the court documents, Mr de Oliveira is claimed to have texted another employee that "the boss" wanted the server deleted.
+In the court documents, Mr de Oliveira is claimed to have texted another employee who was the director of information technology that "the boss" wanted the server deleted.

+The documents allege that Mr de Oliveira later met with the employee in a small room, told him them their conversation should remain private, then pressured the man into obliging his request after the employee told Mr de Oliveira that he did not have the authority.

+"What are we going to do," Mr de Oliveira allegedly asked his co-worker.
+A lawyer for Mr de Oliveira has declined to comment.